WE DO NOT HAVE TO WAIT! (Part Thirteen)

 This was certainly food for thought!
 There surely could be nothing lost in checking for such a deficiency?
 A nutritionist we consulted agreed that, among other incredibly important vitamins and minerals, a supplement of Vitamin B12 might go towards replacing its possible loss, thereby enabling my father's system to take advantage of it if it still can.

 On top of this we are seeking to add to my father’s diet powerfully nutritious foods such as home-made bone broth, which will add collagen and minerals to his system and therefore maybe alleviate to some extent his osteoporosis.
+There are new-ish supplements called collagen peptides which, whilst expensive, can be added to the diet to bring some improvement to bone density.

-EARLY PREVENTION!
+MY CONCLUSION: EARLY PREVENTION!

 There are up to thirty or more factors which may contribute to the development of dementias according to Dr Bredesen, nutrition being but one.
-These include environmental factors such as mold and heavy metals, and well as stress and problematic sleep.
+These include environmental factors such as mould and heavy metals, and well as stress and problematic sleep.
 Realistically it may be hard, in my father's case, to test for and cover all these of factors.

 It may be too late to make much or any difference to either of my father's conditions.
 But we are going to give it a good old go and at least try to adjust the one thing we do have control over: diet.

-Too late or not, though, the more information we all have at our disposal to help us re-think and explore our own and our families' dietary and lifestyle choices in life, the better.
+Too late for us or not, though, the more information we all have at our disposal to help us re-think and explore our own and our families' dietary and lifestyle choices in life, the better.
 With knowledge we will be able to stave off conditions and diseases that we have until now believed were unavoidable!

 I believe passionately in prevention, hard though it sometimes is to break lifetime habits and (let's be frank) overcome quite strong cognitive dissonance in ourselves.